selimkoc/ata/README.md

-Ata is a base plugin for developing custom MVC Wordpress plugins
+ATA is a base plugin for developing custom MVC Wordpress plugins

 I will publish an example MVC plugin soon